gnl42/jira-testkit/README.md

 ```
 mvn jira:debug
 ```
 to run in debug mode.
-By default, debugger is available at port 5005.
+By default, debugger is available at port `5005`.

+In both cases the instance should be available at `http://localhost:2990/jira` (by default).

 To make sure the plugin is working correctly, in the working Jira instance, click settings gear -> 'Manage apps'.
 The plugin should be listed on the UI.

-If there are any issues, stop the instance (Ctrl + D), navigate to parent `jira-testkit` in console and run command:
+If there are any issues, stop the instance (Ctrl + D), navigate to parent `jira-testkit` and run the build command
+again:
 ```
 mvn clean install
 ```